Fumiko Takano: Life

 Takano was born in the countryside of Niigata Prefecture in 1957.
 When she was nine years old, she had to spend three months in a hospital due to a problem with her kidney.
-She didn't read many manga during her childhood, as none except few by Osamu Tezuka were available, and instead she read children's literature that she borrowed from the library.
+She did not read many manga during her childhood, as none except few by Osamu Tezuka were available, and instead she read children's literature that she borrowed from the library.
 During high school, she became fascinated with the works of shōjo manga artist Moto Hagio and she started drawing her own manga based on a guidebook by Shotaro Ishinomori.
 She submitted a short story of her own to an amateur contest of Bessatsu Shōjo Comic magazine, which Moto Hagio published her works in at the time, and received a prize.
 When she submitted another work to the magazine, it was rejected.

 After graduating from high school, she moved to Tokyo and studied at a nursing school.
 She worked as a nurse for two years afterwards.
 During this time, she discovered COM magazine and the works of Shinji Nagashima and Fumiko Okada.
 She started drawing doujinshi amateur manga, she participated in the Comiket and published her first short story Hana ("Flower") in 1977 in the zine Rakugakikan.
-One of the members of the zine became one of the founders of the new manga magazine June, which became crucial for the development of Boys' Love manga.
+One of the members of the zine became one of the founders of the new manga magazine June, which became crucial for the development of Boys' love manga.
 She published her first work as a professional manga artist in 1979 in June with the short story "Zettai Anzen Kamisori".
 She continued publishing in June as well as anthologies around the Meikyū manga critic circle like Manga Kisōtengai.
 However, soon she also drew manga for commercial shōjo manga magazines like Petit Flower and Seventeen.